A00477939/JestAssignment/README.md

 4. Run `npm start` to start the development server.
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-##Test
+## Test

-1)The test case are written in App.test.js
+1. The test case are written in App.test.js
-2)To run test cases type npm test in terminal
+2. To run test cases type npm test in terminal